villajo/NES-RE/README.md

 I'm figuring out how to set boundaries at the moment and switch between scenes.
 I am loading json data from a file; this data includes X,Y boundary data on a hard axis (No diagonals yet), background picture data, the beginning of object data, and area name.
 I plan for the background picture to change to something closer to the original Resident Evil, but seriously demade. lol

 This project is on pause until I find a new position.
-Though I'm employed, I'm spending every waking moment studying all I've learned over the last few years to be able to find a remote job that's more friendly to me seeing my family.
+Though I'm employed, I'm spending every waking moment studying all I've learned over the last few years to be able to find a remote job that's more friendly to me seeing my family and not towards Presidents and CTOs who miss hearing "Water cooler talk".